numfocus/gsoc/2016/proposals/filip-ter.md

 - Goal 1:

-	Fixing the bugs will involve modifying existing code, making existing test pass, and perhaps adding 	tests that didn't catch the bug.
+	Fixing the bugs will involve modifying existing code, making existing tests pass, and perhaps adding 	tests that didn't catch the bug.
 As usual when working on Pandas issues I will add a reference to 		the Github issue that it relates to in the code for the fix.

-	For example if I were to implement a fix for bug [#9850](https://github.com/pydata/pandas/issues/9850) in `sparse/series.py`
+	For example if I were to implement a fix for bug [#9850](https://github.com/pydata/pandas/issues/9850) in `sparse/series.py`:

 	```python
 	  ...